vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 By default, there is only one connect node enabled.
 To enable a three connect node count, select it in menu.

-> [!WARNING]
-> It only works when [plaintext](https://github.com/vdesabou/kafka-docker-playground/tree/master/environment/plaintext) environment is used.

 ### 📊 Enabling JMX Grafana

 By default, Grafana dashboard using JMX metrics is not started for every test.